KM3NeT/km3io/README.rst

 ------------

 Most of km3net data is stored in root files.
 These root files are either created with `Jpp <https://git.km3net.de/common/jpp>`__ or `aanet <https://git.km3net.de/common/aanet>`__ software.
 A root file created with
 `Jpp <https://git.km3net.de/common/jpp>`__ is often referred to as "a Jpp root file".
 Similarly, a root file created with `aanet <https://git.km3net.de/common/aanet>`__ is often referred to as "an aanet file".
-In km3io, an aanet root file will always be reffered to as an ``offline file``, while a Jpp root file will always be referred to as a ``daq file``.
+In km3io, an aanet root file will always be reffered to as an ``offline file``, while a Jpp ROOT file will always be referred to as a ``online file``.

-km3io is a Python package that provides a set of classes (``DAQReader`` and ``OfflineReader``) to read both daq root files and offline root files without any dependency to aanet, Jpp or ROOT.
+km3io is a Python package that provides a set of classes (``OnlineReader`` and ``OfflineReader``) to read both online ROOT files and offline ROOT files without any dependency to aanet, Jpp or ROOT.

 Data in km3io is often returned as a "lazyarray", a "jagged lazyarray" or a `Numpy <https://docs.scipy.org/doc/numpy>`__ array.
 A lazyarray is an array-like object that reads data on demand!
 In a lazyarray, only the first and the last chunks of data are read in memory.
 A lazyarray can be used with all Numpy's universal `functions <https://docs.scipy.org/doc/numpy/reference/ufuncs.html>`__.
 Here is how a lazyarray looks like: